Rajput826/Aditya/README.md

 # Aditya
-this is a practice project
+this is a practice project.